Graph Automorphism Shuffles from Pile-Scramble Shuffles: Graph shuffle protocols

 where $E_G = \{e_1, e_2, \ldots, e_m\}$.

 \item[(5)] Apply $\f{PSS}_{(m+n,2)}$ to the card-sequence as follows:

 \item[(6)] For each pile, turn over the left card, and if it is a black-card, turn over the right card.
-Then sort $n+m$ piles so that the left card is in ascending order via $\preccurlyeq$ as follows:
+Then sort $n+m$ piles\footnote{\md{It is not essential the order of pairs of helping cards.}} so that the left card is in ascending order via $\preccurlyeq$ as follows:

 where $i_1\preccurlyeq i_2 \preccurlyeq i_3 \preccurlyeq \cdots \preccurlyeq i_m$.

 \item[(7)] We define a graph $G'$ by $V_{G'} = V_G$ and $E_{G'} = \{i_1\ra j_1, i_2\ra j_2, i_3\ra j_3, \ldots, i_m\ra j_m\}$.